chaarulatha1205/Different-responsiveness-of-websites-demo/README.md

 # Different-responsiveness-of-websites-demo
-which shows the difference between media,grid,flexbox,bootstrap with visual examples to understand in a better way
+AS this code shows the difference between media,grid,flexbox,bootstrap with visual examples to understand in a better way